andytlr/ollie-talking-shit/README.md

 2. Clone this repo.
 [GitHub for Mac](https://mac.github.com) make that easier.
 3. Open `_config.yml` and add details of the podcast.
 4. Replace cover-art.jpg with new cover art.
 Apparently iTunes requires a 1400px square.
-5. `jekyll serve` will run a local server and `jekyll build` will build your site into `_site` ready to upload somewhere.
+5. `jekyll serve` will run a local server.
+6. Push it up to GitHub and GitHub Pages will build your site.
+It'll be available at http://username.github.io/reponame/ but you can also use a [custom domain](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/).

 ### Publishing a New Episode